mokalyogesh113/DSL/docs/index.md

 ### Group C

 7. [**Assignment 19**  - Department of Computer Engineering has student's club named 'Pinnacle Club'.
 Students of second, third and final year of department can be granted membership on request.
 Similarly one may cancel the membership of club.
 First node is reserved for president of club and last node is reserved for secretary of club.
 Write C++ program to maintain club member's information using singly linked list.
 Store student PRN and Name.
-Write functions to:
+Write functions to: <br>
-    a) Add and delete the members as well as president or even secretary.
+    a) Add and delete the members as well as president or even secretary. <br>
-    b) Compute total number of members of club
+    b) Compute total number of members of club <br>
-    c) Display members
+    c) Display members <br>
     d) Two linked lists exists for two divisions.
 Concatenate two lists.](https://github.com/mokalyogesh113/DSL/tree/main/Ass%20C-19)
 <br><br>

-8. [**Assignment 23**  - Write C++ program for storing binary number using doubly linked lists Write function
+8. [**Assignment 23**  - Write C++ program for storing binary number using doubly linked lists Write function <br>
-    a) To compute 1‘s and 2‘s complement
+    a) To compute 1‘s and 2‘s complement <br>
     b) Add two binary numbers](https://github.com/mokalyogesh113/DSL/tree/main/Ass%20C-23)
 <br><br>